Workplace safety through workplace security

 The Office of Homeland Security

-strategy to strengthen protections against terrorist threats or attacks in the United States.
+The Office of Homeland Security is coordinating national strategy to strengthen protections against terrorist threats or attacks in the United States.